1010analytics/blockchain-simulator/readme.md

-# Blockchain Practice Project
+# Blockchain Simulator

 ## Overview

-This Rust Blockchain Simulator is a practice project designed to introduce me to the world of blockchain technology.
-It serves as a platform to consolidate my Rust programming skills and to understand blockchain fundamentals.
+This Rust Blockchain Simulator serves as a platform to consolidate my Rust programming skills and to understand blockchain fundamentals.
 The project is structured in such a way that it can evolve; as I learn more advanced Rust features, I can integrate them to expand the blockchain's capabilities.

 ## Current Implementation